NikhilMukraj/mod-qsar/README.md

 ```

 - `-f` : Bioassay `.csv` file, multiple can be specified
-- `-t` : String specifying a tag to add to the preprocessed dataset
+- `-t` : String specifying a tag to add to the preprocessed dataset, prefixes each file generated with the tag
 - `-n` : Positive integer representing amount of augmentations to add
 - `-v` : (Optional) filename of vocabulary file, defaults to `vocab.csv`
 - `-s` : (Optional) boolean as to whether or not to use a sysimage when running Julia component